BrandonAinsworth/FitLit/README.md

 * Integrating `Promise.all()`
 * Manipulation of multiple datasets
 * Creating a user interface to reflect our datasets on the DOM
-* We were successful in planning and executing those plans, and followed our wireframe, DTR, and project board to meet the requirements of our MVP.
+* We were successful in planning and executing those plans, and followed our wireframe, sticking to our Define the Relationship document, and project board to meet the requirements of our MVP.
 * Collaborated well as a team and leveraged active-listening and effective communication to our advantage.

 ## Roadmap